ranger097/ranger097_nixos_dotfiles/README.md

 This is an example of my __[Stylus]()__ config.
 The css is included in the flake.
 <img width="3840" height="2400" alt="2026-03-05-223258_hyprshot" src="https://github.com/user-attachments/assets/ce8903c0-baa8-4cc6-ab2b-e7ffc4e60dfb" />
 <img width="3840" height="2400" alt="2026-03-05-230645_hyprshot" src="https://github.com/user-attachments/assets/46d2cb68-abb2-4232-a9db-fad15a81e292" />
 Here you will see that youtube has grey text and thumbnails unless hovered over(then its full of color).
 This is because im a night owl and im trying to limit brightness and bluelight.
+All played videos are normal with no added effects so its a minimal change in functionality beside saving your eyes (*I thought the pixel peepers would apreciate this*).
 That being said this is disabled by defualt.
 If you want to achieve this, simply download the userstylus extension in firefox and copy the css i provided in the flake in the "youtube" directory. paste it into the userstylus and Boom!, youre done.
 Easy.